okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-sign-in-soc-idp/main/nodejs/integrationsteps.md

 **Sign-in redirect URIs** field.

 This step handles the callback from the Widget that returns an `interaction_code`.
-This code will be redeemed in the next step for tokens.
+This code is redeemed in the next step for tokens.
 The callback URL is defined in two locations and must be identical.
 These locations are: